Freedom in the World

 The citizens of AJK and GB have Pakistani national identity cards and passports.
 They are internationally recognized as Pakistani nationals.
 However, there are reports of passports being denied or not renewed for citizens suspected of questioning Pakistani control over the region.
 Pakistan has been reluctant to offer citizenship to migrants displaced from Indian-administered Jammu and Kashmir.
 Many of these refugees have been subjected to abuse and arbitrary arrest for demanding their rights.

-The pre-1947 state subject law, which bars outsiders from seeking permanent residency and is still in effect in AJK, allows only legal residents to own property.
+The pre-1947 state subject law, which is still in effect in AJK and bars outsiders from seeking permanent residency, allows only legal residents to own property.
 Procedures for establishing private enterprises are onerous.

 AJK and GB are economically dependent on federal assistance.
 The Pakistani government exercises full control over decisions on how the natural resources of the region are used.
 GB is rich in minerals, and AJK has abundant water.
 Four large hydropower projects that supply electricity to the rest of Pakistan have been undertaken in AJK.
 Nevertheless, the region faces persistent electricity cuts.
-In 2013, this led to recurrent protests in AJK.
-In May, more than 50 people were injured when protesters clashed with police.
-Residents have been demanding royalty payments as well as an uninterrupted power supply.
-The hydropower projects have displaced a number of people who are still awaiting their resettlement compensation packages.
+In late October, this led to protests in AJK in which local residents blocked the Muzfarrabad-Rawalpindi highway to press for immediate payment of compensation to those affected by hydropower projects.
+The hydropower projects have displaced a number of people who were promised resettlement compensation packages.

 X = Score Received